 People go crazy for beads – lots of beads – at the @universalorlando #MardiGras2015 parade!
 Millions of free beads up for grabs and this is a family environment so nothing naughty to get ’em!
 Event runs select nights through April.
 It’s one of the #Top9 Reasons to Visit Central Florida!
 Check out the full list on www.GoEpicurista.com http://wp.me/p4fu8P-v0 #ontheblog

 Keep these tips in mind when planning for the parade:

-- ^ The parade starts between 7pm – 7:45pm and lasts approximately 20-25 minutes.
-Check the schedule as times vary.
+- The parade starts between 7pm – 7:45pm and lasts approximately 20-25 minutes.
+Check the schedules as times may vary.

 If you get lucky, you’ll catch lots of free beads.
 If not, Universal Orlando Mardi Gras offers themed merchandise and beads for purchase so you don’t feel left out!

 The Headliner Concert at Universal Orlando Mardi Gras